stuart-marks/LambdaHOLv2/README.md

-# Jfokus 2018 Lambda Programming Laboratory
+# Oracle Code One Lambda Programming Laboratory

 ## Introduction

 Welcome to the Lambda Programming Laboratory!
-The goal of this lab is for you to learn about the lambda expressions, default methods, and APIs (particularly the Streams library) introduced in Java 8, plus a few API additions in Java 9.
+The goal of this lab is for you to learn about the lambda expressions, default methods, and APIs (particularly the Streams library) introduced in Java 8, plus a few API additions in Java 9 and 10.

 The lab is structured as a set of exercises in the form of JUnit tests.
 To complete each exercise, write some code that uses a